boldbi/bold-bi-docs/docs/application-startup/latest.md

 | Invalid File Type | Please upload a valid unlock key file (lic).
 |  Unlock Key Expired    | Your unlock key date was expired.
 Please download the new unlock key file and upload.   |

-> **NOTE:** If you are facing any other issues, please contact us [here](https://www.boldbi.com/support).
+> **NOTE:** If you are experiencing any other issues, please [contact](https://www.boldbi.com/support) us.

 ## No Trial or New Account Request

-If you do not have a Bold BI account, you can request a new trial by clicking on this [link](https://www.boldbi.com/pricing).
+If you do not have a Bold BI account, you can request a new trial by clicking on the [pricing plans](https://www.boldbi.com/pricing).

 ![Activate the account with No Trail option](/static/assets/application-startup/images/application-startup-sign-up.png)